julianpoy/recipesage-docs/docs/tutorials/faq.md

 ### Why doesn't RecipeSage support sorting into cookbooks or folders?

-Some users have mentioned the desire to categorize by cookbook.
-I designed RecipeSage based around the concept of labels/tags, rather than the folder/cookbook style.
+Occasionally users reach out and ask for the ability to categorize by cookbook/folder.
+Many classical/historical recipe keepers are structured around the concept of hierarchy, but I designed RecipeSage based around the concept of labels/tags, rather than the folder/cookbook style.

-A system built on labels/tags inherently support all of the features that "folders" or "cookbooks" do, with the exception that they don't allow hierarchy.
 This is intentional.
 I find that "folders" and "cookbooks" fall short for a recipe organization system, and result in so many side-effects that users don't usually consider initially but find painful later.

+Fundamentally, a system structured around labels/tags _inherently supports all of the features_ that "folders" or "cookbooks" do, with the exception that they don't allow hierarchy.
+If you're coming from a cooking app that organizes with folders/cookbooks, you can achieve everything you're hoping to do via labels/tags.

-The label system within RecipeSage allows you to create many collections, cookbooks, styles, food groups (really, whatever you can think of!).
+The label system within RecipeSage allows you to create many collections, cookbooks, styles, food groups (really, whatever you can think of!) and filter by any combination of those labels ([📖 both inclusively and exclusively](./labels/filtering.md)).
 If you're finding that your labels are growing out of control and want to organize them, I recommend using label categories to group similar types of label.
 You can also use symbols at the beginning of your label title (such as *) to keep specific labels at the top (labels are always sorted alphabetically).
 This isn't necessary except for particularly vast collections, though.

 ### I've lost all of my recipes!